-Control: ISM-1572; Revision: 3; Updated: Jun-23; Applicability: All; Essential Eight: N/A

-The regions or availability zones where data will be processed, stored and communicated, as well as a minimum notification period for any configuration changes, is documented in contractual arrangements with service providers.
+Control: ISM-1572; Revision: 2; Updated: Dec-22; Applicability: All; Essential Eight: N/A The regions or availability zones where data will be processed, stored and communicated is documented in contractual arrangements with service providers.

-Control: ISM-1573; Revision: 3; Updated: Dec-22; Applicability: All; Essential Eight: N/A

-Access to all logs relating to an organisation's data and services is documented in contractual arrangements with service providers.
+Control: ISM-1573; Revision: 3; Updated: Dec-22; Applicability: All; Essential Eight: N/A Access to all logs relating to an organisation's data and services is documented in contractual arrangements with service providers.

-Control: ISM-1574; Revision: 3; Updated: Dec-22; Applicability: All; Essential Eight: N/AThe storage of data in a portable manner that allows for backups, service migration and service decommissioning without any loss of data is documented in contractual arrangements with service providers.
+Control: ISM-1574; Revision: 3; Updated: Dec-22; Applicability: All; Essential Eight: N/A The storage of data in a portable manner that allows for backups, service migration and service decommissioning without any loss of data is documented in contractual arrangements with service providers.